Kate-217/pands_project/README.md

 The original **Iris dataset** was taken from [here](https://archive.ics.uci.edu/dataset/53/iris).

-It is necessary to install additional modules such as Numpy, Pandas, Matplotlib, and Seaborn.
-One of the easiest ways to obtain them is by installing [Anaconda](https://www.anaconda.com/download).
 ## Getting help

 If you've got any questions, reach out to me via this [link](https://github.com/Kate-217/pands_project/issues/new)